 Experience & Background

-In our work together, I draw on my knowledge and appreciation of systemic psychotherapy, informed by 20 years of faculty experience educating, training, and supervising over 1,000 graduate and doctoral students.
+In our work together, I draw on my knowledge and appreciation of systemic psychotherapy, informed by over 20 years of faculty experience educating, training, and supervising over 1,000 graduate and doctoral students.

 Training Experience